UK parliament rejects May's Brexit deal in historic defeat

 UK lawmakers on Tuesday night (15 January) voted down the Brexit withdrawal agreement negotiated with the EU over Britain's departure from the bloc in March, in a historic defeat that will define Britain's future for decades.

-The House of Commons rejected the deal by 432 votes and to 202, a massive defeat by 230 votes - believed to be the biggest government defeat in recent British political history.
+The House of Commons rejected the deal by 432 votes to 202, a massive defeat by 230 votes - believed to be the biggest government defeat in recent British political history.

 Join EUobserver today